Authorized Representatives

 Death of the CA PI

-Both of the following apply when the death of the CA PI occurs during the application process and a new application is turned in during the 45-day processing period of the original application:
+All of the following apply when the death of the CA PI occurs during the application process and a new application is turned in during the 45-calendar day processing period of the original application:

-●The new PI may be eligible from the date of the new application.
+The new CA PI may be eligible from the date of the new application.

-NOTE The new PI must be an appropriate caretaker relative.
+NOTE The new CA PI is required to be an appropriate caretaker relative.

-When the death of the PI is reported during the approval period, benefits for the remaining CA budgetary unit participants may be issued to an emergency CA EBT alternate card holder.
-(For policy on death of the PI, see
+When the death of the CA PI is reported during the approval period, benefits for the remaining CA budgetary unit participants may be issued to an emergency CA EBT alternate card holder.
+See Death of a Participant – Effecting Changes for policy and procedures regarding the death of the PI.

 Revoking an Authorized Representative